charlottedaumal/hopfield-networks/README.md

 -> If you pushed another keyboard key, the computations will be done witn the Hebbian learning rule by default.

-When it has finished to run, the code provides you the two curves of energy related to the weights matrix you have chosen and the two videos of the convergence of the checkerboard saved in the directory where the main.py file lies.
+When it has finished to run, the code provides you the two curves of energy related to the weights matrix you have chosen and the two videos of the convergence of the checkerboard saved in the directory where the main.py file lies

 #### Instructions to run the tests